luis-ota/luis-blog/posts/linux-swap/linux-swap.md

 ---
-title: "How to change linux swap size"
+title: How to change linux swap size
-date: "2025-02-19"
+date: 2025-02-19
-description: "how to increase linux swap amd more about it"
+description: how to increase linux swap and more about it
-img: "/luis-blog/images/linux-swap/swap.jpeg"
+img: /luis-blog/images/linux-swap/swap.jpeg
 ---

 turn off the swap